 If you want to try this right now, make a small donation to the RNLI.
 Here's their address.

 The Coinbase app allows you to access your BTC wallet on the move.

 This of course opens up the ability to spend and transfer Bitcoin locally using QR codes, for example in shops or between friends at dinner.

 Remember there is a log of all transactions within your Bitcoin wallet.

 Bitcoin transfers are also stored in the publicly available Blockchain, but they're completely anonymous because there's no way to associate the addresses with people.

-Just for kicks, click here to see an example transaction I sent to a friend's wallet.
-Again, don't worry about understanding it, but we'll come back to Blockchain technology later if you're interested.
+Just for kicks, here's an example transaction I sent to a friend's wallet.
+Again, don't worry about understanding it, but we'll come back to Blockchain technology later in this guide if you're interested.

 From local London pubs to global retailers, businesses of all sizes are starting to accept Bitcoin as payment.

-Here are some examples of well-known brands currently accepting Bitcoin online:
+Here are some examples of well-known brands currently accepting Bitcoin as payment:

 Where you can spend Bitcoin